mllightitup/useful_things/README.md

 # Useful Things

-# Async
-Done for MOD, VERSION only.
-TODO: AUTHOR
-# All data
-(DICT key:Fabric 1.18.X - value: list[links] for all md)
-DONE 1.18.x 1.17.x
-TODO: 1.16.x other
-# TODO: Curseforge API
+# TODO:
-DONE
+1. Async requests - DONE
+2. Curseforge API - REWORKING

+Not started:

+1. Update constants.py to the newest template and delete unnecessary
+2. Version and loader check(all set up)
-# TODO: Create all files in md_creator at once for each version and loader | Requires version and loader check
+3. Create all files in md_creator at once for each version and loader
-# TODO: Update constants.py to the newest template and delete unnecessary